Are you in the Southern Hemisphere? See the December Guide here.

-*Cannot be combined with any other promotions, discounts, or coupons.
+Cannot be combined with other discounts.

 Introduce yourself to your new community!
 Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
-Post inspiration, photos, recipe ideas, and more to social using hashtag #3SeasonDiet.
+Post inspiration, photos, recipe ideas, and more using hashtag #3SeasonDiet.

 Not signed up for the 3-Season Diet Challenge yet?